ranjanadobal/ranjanadobal/README.md

 * A/B Testing
 * Statistical methods

-I excel in extracting, cleaning, and analyzing large datasets, designing and executing experiments using causal inference, conducting descriptive statistics, performing exploratory data analysis, creating data visualizations, and developing statistical models using machine learning.
+I excel in extracting, cleaning, and analyzing large datasets, designing and executing experiments using causal inference, performing descriptive statistics and exploratory data analysis, creating data visualizations, and developing statistical models using machine learning.
-In addition, I have substantial professional experience in forecasting, data analytics, and research in market-leading multinational companies such as Procter and Gamble (P&G), Unilever, and Suzuki Motor Corporation, Japan.
+In addition, I have substantial professional experience in forecasting, data analytics, research, and program management in market-leading multinational companies such as Procter and Gamble (P&G), Unilever, and Suzuki Motor Corporation, Japan.

 # Work Experience